 Las Vegas is the mecca for gambling enthusiasts, with so many casinos it would be impossible to visit them all in just one trip.
 There’s excitement in the air as you walk among the neon lights and feel the energy of the hopeful crowds around you.
 There are lots of live entertainment shows, concerts, nightclubs, high-end restaurants, and all-you-can-eat buffets here too.
-As long as you don’t lose everything you came with, Vegas can be a very budget friendly destination.
-With frequent and affordable flights and discounted accommodations, you can put down what you saved at your favorite casino here.
-Some of the many famous casinos in Vegas include Caesar’s Palace, Mandalay Bay, The Venetian, MGM Grand, and Treasure Island.
+As long as you don’t lose everything you came with, Vegas can be a very budget-friendly destination.
+With a wide array of hotel options, you can put down what you saved at your favorite casino here.
+Some of the many casinos in Vegas include Caesar’s Palace, Mandalay Bay, The Venetian, MGM Grand, and Treasure Island.

 Macau has been compared to Monte Carlo, which is another amazing casino destination.
 There are long stretches of casinos here, which makes Macau the top casino destination in all of Asia.
 Casinos are the backbone of Macau’s tourist economy, and famous ones include Macau Palace Casino, Lisboa Casino, and Galaxy Waldo Casino.
 This is also a fun place to experience the nightlife scene because many of the shops, restaurants, and casinos are open 24 hours a day.
 Take some time to wander around the city’s winding streets, the main square known as Largo do Senado, and along the waterfront avenues near Nam Van or Outer Harbor.
 Golf, go-karting, horse and greyhound racing, amusement attractions at Fisherman’s Wharf, and the Rua S. Domingo street lined with bars and also popular here.

 Another huge place in the U.S. for casinos is Atlantic City, which also offers great deals to tourists for accommodations.
-This town has a fun boardwalk to stroll along and plenty of fine dining restaurants to indulge on your casino vacation.
-One of the most popular and highly rated casinos here to visit is the Borgata Hotel Casino & Spa, as well as Trump’s Taj Mahal and Bally’s Grand.
+This town has lots to see and do outside of the casinos, including a fun boardwalk to stroll along and plenty of fine dining restaurants to indulge in your casino vacation.
+One of the most popular casinos is the Borgata Hotel Casino & Spa.

-The stunning falls here take the win for top attraction, but the Niagara Falls area has also become known as a great casino destination.
+The stunning Niagara Falls takes the win for the top attraction in this area, but it has also become known as a great casino destination.
 Take the boat ride while wearing your poncho down by the falls, and then come back up to see the flashier side of Niagara.
 This is a unique place where you can cross over between the U.S. side and the Canadian side of the falls to experience casinos on both sides.
 Just bring your passport!
 Seneca Niagara Resort & Casino is on the U.S. side, and Casino Niagara and Fallsview Casino are on the Canadian side.

-Reno is sometimes considered to be Las Vegas’ smaller and younger sibling, but this Nevada town has plenty to offer for casino-lovers in its own right.
+Reno is sometimes considered to be the smaller and younger sibling of Las Vegas, but this Nevada town has plenty to offer for casino-lovers in its own right.
 In fact, Reno was more popular for its casinos before Las Vegas took over that top spot.
 It’s often more affordable to stay and play in Reno than in Vegas, and you don’t have to fight through as many tourist crowds here either.
 Reno is an easy drive from California, and there are lots of outdoor adventure activities nearby to check out once you’ve had your fill of the casino scene.

 For a dose of glitz and glamour with your gambling, head to Monte Carlo on the coast of Monaco.
 This area gained wealth and prominence from the casino industry and still has a rich tradition of gaming and high stakes fun.
 It was also made famous by the James Bond movies, and it is ideal for players seeking pure luxury and willing to splurge.
 One of the biggest perks of coming here for your casino vacation is its stunning Mediterranean landscapes and beautiful scenery.
 Other events, like the Formula One Grand Prix and the Rolex Masters, make this an amazing destination both inside and outside the casino.

 Along America’s southern coast, you’ll find great gaming in Biloxi.
-There are eight casino resorts in this Gulf Coast city that offer golf courses, entertainment, fine dining, and buffets as well.
-Some names to remember are the Beau Rivage Resort & Casino, Boomtown Casino, the IP Casino Resort, and the Hard Rock Hotel and Casino.
+There are multiple casino resorts in this Gulf Coast city that offer golf courses, entertainment, fine dining, and buffets as well.
+Some names to remember are the Beau Rivage Resort & Casino, Boomtown Casino, the IP Casino Resort, and the Hard Rock Hotel and Casino Biloxi.
 Another great place in Mississippi to try your luck is Tunica, which has no gaming limits and draws big names for the entertainment shows.

 Aruba is best known for its beautiful beaches, but it’s also a top casino destination in the Caribbean.
 There are casinos in downtown Oranjestad and also at Palm Beach.
 To get into the island spirit, make sure to play a game of Caribbean Stud Poker because Aruba is known as the birthplace of the game.
 Top casino hotels in Aruba include the Hilton Aruba Caribbean Resort & Hotel, the Aruba Marriott Resort & Stellaris, and the Ritz Carlton Aruba.

 There are lots of great reasons to visit San Juan: the music, the food, the historic forts, the colorful architecture, and the mojitos!
 But what many travelers don’t realize is that this Puerto Rican city is also a great place to gamble.
-But unlike some of the casinos in the U.S., it will cost you a pretty penny to stay at the casino resorts overnight.
-To save some money, consider staying at a hotel away from the casinos and just visit them when you feel like trying your luck.
 Some of the casinos to choose from include the Ritz Carlton San Juan Casino and Spa and the Stellaris Casino.
 Since Puerto Rico is a U.S. territory, lots of the casinos take U.S. currency.
 Other casino destinations in Puerto Rico worth checking out are Mayaguez and Dorado.